Polymer Chemistry 2019

-EuroScicon invites all the participants from all over the world to attend “3rd Edition of International Conference on Polymer Chemistry’’ during March 26-28 2018 at Vienna, Austria which includes prompt keynote presentations, Oral talks, Poster presentations, Workshops and Exhibitions.
+Euroscicon invites all the participate from all over the world to attend “4th Edition of International Conference and Exhibition on Polymer Chemistry” during March 28-30, 2018 at Rome, Italy.
+Which includes prompt keynote presentations, oral talks, poster presentations, Workshops and Exhibitions

-Polymer Chemistry 2018 is a global overview the Theme: “Sustainable developments, Innovations and Recent Applications of Polymer Chemistry” is designed for professionals at all levels and career phases of the plastics industry, who want to improve their understanding of what will drive and shape the future of the market.
+Polymer Chemistry 2019 is a global overview the theme: “Exploring recent advances in Polymer chemistry, related fields and applications” is designed for professionals at all levels and career phases of the plastics industry, who want to improve their understanding of what will drive and shape the future of the market.
 This will include senior executives, sales and marketing personnel, strategic planners, who will benefit from a broad overview of the polymer industry.
 The strength of the Conference is that the participants tend to include all phases of the value chain as well as individuals from a wide variety of sector and countries.
 This experience helps the Conference to be an interactive forum and encourages a strong level of dialogue and discussion, thus maximising the benefits of attendance.
 This conference surely provides better information and insight into the development of the world polymer industry, which in turn has enabled attendees to make better and more profitable decisions.

 Eminent Scientists/ Research Professors in the field of polymer chemistry, Junior/Senior research fellows, Students, Directors of polymer research companies, Chemical Engineers, Members of Chemistry associations and exhibitors from Polymer Industry/Plastic Industries.

 It promotes the positive contributions of Polymers/plastics by

 ·Highlighting the material’s beneficial properties and its positive contributions to society throughout its life cycle

 ·Providing society with educational information to help raise awareness and correct misconceptions

 ·Liaising with European and national institutions in policy matters to secure decisions based on accurate information